SatyamBansal/csgoempire-bet-history-analyzer/README.md

 - Slip ID extraction from CSGOEmpire's table structure

 **Note**: This extension is not compatible with other betting sites and is specifically tailored for CSGOEmpire's HTML structure and data format.

+## Testing

+### Test Page

+The extension includes a `test-page.html` file for testing and development:

+1. **Open `test-page.html`** in your browser
+2. **Install the extension** if not already installed
+3. **Click the extension icon** and then click "Record"
+4. **Verify data is recorded** by checking the popup or full dashboard
+5. **Expected results**: 4 records should be recorded (open bets are ignored)

+The test page simulates CSGOEmpire's HTML structure with sample betting data, allowing you to test the extension without accessing the actual CSGOEmpire site.

 ## Customization